fe-data/fe-docs/docs/usage/events.rst

 .. warning::

    Each checkpoint must be linked to a scan entry in the `Scan tab`_.
 The link is via the location field.
-   So make sure the name of the checkpoint is exactly the same as a location field
+   So make sure the name of the checkpoint is exactly the same as a location field.

+   The ``Checkpoints``-layer needs to be the first layer after the track.

 .. list-table::